Moiz081/TripFusion/README.md

 # Tripfusion

 Tripfusion is a comprehensive platform that offers various services such as booking flights, hotels, and taxis.
-The backend is built using Node.js and a MySQL database, following a microservices-based architecture.
+The backend is built using Node.js and a MySQL database, following a microservice-based architecture.

 ## Table of Contents